ncatlab/nlab-content/pages/20400.md

 ### Type Formation

-We have a strong equality formation rule, inspired by the medium-strength rule due to Anand & Rahli, which is also stronger than the usual one.
+We have a strong equality formation rule, inspired by the medium-strength rule from [Anand & Rahli](#AnandRahliITP14), which is also stronger than the usual one.
 Here is respect-based equality formation:

 $$\begin{gathered}
 \frac{\Gamma \vdash p \Vdash A \prec C \qquad